Current Research Activities and Interests

 As always, I am writing articles and reviews, reports and memos, and blogs.
 If you want to follow the blogs for my courses, go to my Blog page for the links.

-My current writing project is a series of vignettes on the history of printing in Ohio.
+My most recent writing project is a series of vignettes on the history of printing in Ohio.
 The project focuses on printing companies and how they evolved.
 The challenge, write about a person or organization in 350 words or less.
 I hope some of the vignettes will expand into longer articles.
+Contact me at firstname.lastname@example.org for a copy.

 Book and exhibition reviews provide opportunities to learn about a new topic.
 Look for my reviews in SHARPNews, Ohioana Quarterly, and other publications.
 I write audiobook reviews on a regular basis for AudioFile Magazine, a great publication that looks at audiobook performance.